Breadcoin

 Breadcoin is a community food token created in 2016 to help address the food needs of disadvantaged populations.

-The token is issued by the Breadcoin Foundation, Ltd., a 501(c)3 nonprofit registered in Washington DC.
-Over 60 food vendors in the Washington DC and Baltimore Maryland area accept the currency.
+The token is issued by the Breadcoin Foundation Ltd, a 501(c)3 nonprofit registered in Washington DC.
+Over 150 food vendors in Washington DC, Maryland, Pennsylvania, and Florida accept the currency.
 Local nonprofits distribute breadcoins to those with food-insecurity.
 Recipients can then use the tokens to purchase food at any of the vendors, increasing their food options and helping them retain their dignity.
+Breadcoin Foundation sells the coins for $2.50 each, and pays vendors $2.20 in cash for the tokens, using the $0.30 per token to support the operations of the non-profit.